World Cancer Day 2022: How AI and big data can help in early detection and treatment of cancer

 Cancer is a complex disease with thousands of genetic and molecular variations.
 AI-based algorithms hold great promise in identifying these variations that are otherwise difficult to detect

-Amongst the many difficulties of COVID-19 pandemic that hit the world, as an oncologist, I feel cancer screening and early detection was most impacted and has left a visible impact with more patients presenting with advanced disease than in the years before.
+Amongst the many difficulties of COVID-19 pandemic that hit the world, as an oncologist, I feel cancer screening and early detection was most impacted and has left a visible impact with more patients battling advanced stage of the disease than in the years before.

 AI can transform cancer care